• Skip to primary navigation

 Jump to Recipe Print Recipe

-Layered finger jello is a delicious and fun snack for any party!
+Layered finger jello with sour cream is a delicious and fun snack for any party!
 I mean who doesn't like finger jello?
 It's jiggly, squishy, and so much fun to eat.

 And when you create layers of different flavors, it looks cool and tastes amazing!
 Making it a favorite with kids and adults alike.